After homicide, black U. of Maryland students demand change -- and get it

 The UMD Black Student Union issued a statement Thursday saying it's pleased with President Loh's action plan -- though more work needs to be done.

-Odeja-Brown said she's holding her praise until she sees real results.
+Ojeda-Brown said she's holding her praise until she sees real results.

 While the rising senior said she doesn't regret choosing UMD and considers it a "great school academic wise," she still deals with the anxiety of not knowing whether one of her classmates may have been the one who hung a noose on campus.